 If clarity and compassion matter...choose JRMC.

-The radiology department has been a vital part of Jamestown Regional Medical Center since it began as Jamestown Hospital.
-It has evolved from a department consisting of two x-ray rooms and a darkroom to an expansive multi-modality area with state-of-the-art technology.
-JRMC Radiology performs over 16,000 exams annually.
+The radiology department is a vital part of Jamestown Regional Medical Center.
+What began in 1929 as two x-ray rooms and a darkroom, transitioned to an expansive multi-modality area with state-of-the-art technology.
+JRMC Radiology performs more than 16,000 exams each year.

-JRMC Radiology is completely digital; all images are produced, displayed, interpreted and archived using PACS (Picture Archiving and Communication System).
-This allows all images to be viewed on monitors anywhere in the building or outside the building with proper security.
+JRMC Radiology is entirely digital; all images are produced, displayed, interpreted and archived using Picture Archiving and Communication System (PACS).
+With proper security, this allows providers to view images on monitors anywhere in or outside the building.

 Let your doctor know you prefer your care at JRMC.
-All under one roof….blah…blah Click on the technology below to learn more or download prep tips for your procedure.
+Click on the technology below to learn more or download prep tips for your procedure.

 The JRMC Radiology team performs x-rays of the chest, abdomen, spine, extremities and other bone or soft tissue areas of the body.
 Images are immediately available for viewing by the radiologist or ordering physician.